Eugène Atget: Photography and documents for artists

-While being a photographer Atget still called himself an actor, giving lectures and readings.
+While still a photographer, Atget also called himself an actor, giving lectures and readings.

 During World War I Atget temporarily stored his archives in his basement for safekeeping and almost completely gave up photography.
 Valentine's son Léon was killed at the front.

 In 1920–21, he sold thousands of his negatives to institutions.
 Financially independent, he took up photographing the parks of Versailles, Saint-Cloud and Sceaux and produced a series of photographs of prostitutes.

 Later years and creative heritage

 Berenice Abbott, while working with Man Ray, visited Atget in 1925, bought some of his photographs, and tried to interest other artists in his work.
-She continued to promote Atget through various articles, exhibitions and books, and sold her Atget collection to the Museum of Modern Art in 1968.
+She continued to promote Atget through various articles, exhibitions, and books, and sold her Atget collection to the Museum of Modern Art in 1968.

-In 1926, Atget's partner Valentine died, and before he saw the full-face and profile portraits that Abbott took of him in 1927, showing him "slightly stooped...tired, sad, remote, appealing", Atget died on 4 August in 1927, in Paris.
+In 1926, Atget's partner Valentine died, and Atget himself died in Paris on 4 August 1927. — before he ever saw the full-face and profile portraits that Abbott took of him that same year, showing him "slightly stooped...tired, sad, remote, appealing".

-Atget and biographical myth
+Biographical myth

-At the moment, not many reliable facts from Atget's life are known.
-It is believed that Atget was poor, while at the same time, there is an assumption that the photographer's cramped financial circumstances are a myth established by later researchers in attempts to create the image of a romantic artist.
-In his research, John Szarkowski cited a fragment of Atget's correspondence with Paul Leon, a professor at the Collège de France, an employee of the Commission on Historical Monuments and one of the top officials of the French Ministry of Culture (French), from which it follows that they sold 2,600 negatives for 10,000 francs.
-This is one of the largest, but not the only lifetime sales of Atget.
+Few reliable facts about Atget's life are known.
+He is often described as poor, though some researchers regard his financial hardship as a myth invented later to cast him as a romantic artist.
+John Szarkowski cited a fragment of Atget's correspondence with Paul Léon—a professor at the Collège de France, an official of the Commission on Historical Monuments, and a senior figure in the French Ministry of Culture—showing that Atget sold 2,600 negatives for 10,000 francs.
+This was one of his largest lifetime sales, though not his only one.